 In May 2018, we acquired Dealflo Limited ("Dealflo"), a foreign company with substantial IP and net operating losses.
-The tax benefit of existing loss carryforwards at the time of acquisition was not recorded as the Company determined they were not more likely than not to be realized.
+The tax benefit of the loss carryforwards will be reserved to the extent they exceed the deferred tax liabilities recognized upon acquisition as realization has not been deemed more likely than not.